 Master's programmes in English

 KTH offers a large number of Master's programmes in English.
 These programmes are open to students with a Bachelor's degree within a discipline relevant to the programme.
 The Master's programmes present an opportunity for students with excellent academic performance to obtain a competitive Master's degree of the highest international standard.
-KTH also offers Erasmus Mundus Master's programmes and EIT master's programmes - both of which include compulsory mobility and excellent scholarship opportunities.
+KTH also offers joint Master's programmes such as Erasmus+ and EIT master's programmes - both of which include compulsory mobility and excellent scholarship opportunities.

 KTH manages and participates in a large number of international projects.
-The majority are funded by EU cooperation programmes such as LLLP/Erasmus, Erasmus Mundus, Marie Curie, Tempus and Leonardo da Vinci, others by national programmes such as Linnaeus-Palme.
+The majority are funded by EU cooperation programmes, others by national programmes such as Linnaeus-Palme.

 KTH is a member of several prestigious international networks.